Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Inclusive dielectron production

 \subsection{Dielectron invariant-mass spectra}

 The yield of \ee pairs in the ALICE acceptance ($|\eta_{\rm e}| < 0.8$ and $0.2 < \pte < 10$~\GeVc) is shown as a function of \mee in the 10\% most central \PbPb collisions at \fivenn in Fig.~\ref{fig:invariantmass}.
-In the left panel, the data are compared with the expected contributions from known hadronic sources, i.e. the $R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified HF cocktail shown with dashed lines and the $N_{\rm coll}$-scaled HF cocktail displayed as full lines, both explained in Section~\ref{cocktailinvariantmassheavyflavour}.
+In the left panel, the data are compared with the expected contributions from known hadronic sources, i.e. Cocktail2 shown with dashed lines and Cocktail1 displayed as full lines, both explained in Section~\ref{cocktailinvariantmassheavyflavour}.
 In the $\pi^{0}$ ($\mee < 0.135$~\GeVmass) and $J/\psi$ ($2.7 < \mee < 3.3$~\GeVmass) mass regions, where dielectrons from $\pi^{0}$-Dalitz and $J/\psi$ decays are expected to dominate the yield of \ee pairs, respectively, the data are well reproduced by the hadronic cocktails.